huandu/go-sqlbuilder/README.md

 // [1 2 1514458225 3 4 5 1514458225 1514544625]
 ```

-If we just want to use `${name}` syntax to refer named arguments, use `BuildNamed` instead.
-It disables all special syntax but `${name}` and `$$`.
+For scenarios where only the `${name}` syntax is required to reference named arguments, utilize `BuildNamed`.
+This function disables all special syntax except for `${name}` and `$$`.

 ### Interpolate `args` in the `sql`

-Some SQL-like drivers, e.g. SQL for Redis, SQL for ES, etc., doesn't actually implement `StmtExecContext#ExecContext`.
-They will fail when `len(args) > 0`.
-The only solution is to interpolate `args` in the `sql`, and execute the interpolated query with the driver.
+Certain SQL-like drivers, such as those for Redis or Elasticsearch, do not implement the `StmtExecContext#ExecContext` method.
+These drivers encounter issues when `len(args) > 0`.
+The sole workaround is to interpolate `args` directly into the `sql` string and then execute the resulting query with the driver.

-The design goal of the interpolation feature in this package is to implement a "basically sufficient" capability, rather than a feature that is on par with various SQL drivers and DBMS systems.
+The interpolation feature in this package is designed to provide a "basically sufficient" level of functionality, rather than a capability that rivals the comprehensive features of various SQL drivers and DBMS systems.

-_Security warning_: I try my best to escape special characters in interpolate methods, but it's still less secure than `Stmt` implemented by SQL servers.
+_Security warning_: While efforts are made to escape special characters in interpolation methods, this approach remains less secure than using `Stmt` as implemented by SQL drivers.

-This feature is inspired by interpolation feature in package `github.com/go-sql-driver/mysql`.
+This feature draws inspiration from the interpolation capabilities found in the `github.com/go-sql-driver/mysql` package.

-Here is a sample for MySQL.
+Here is an example specifically for MySQL:

 ```go
 sb := MySQL.NewSelectBuilder()